SocketCluster/socketcluster/scc-guide.md

 ## Notes

-You should only ever run a single **scc-state** per cluster - This is currently a single point of failure (we plan to improve it at some point).
+You should only ever run a single **scc-state** per cluster - This is currently a single point of 'failure', but not in the classical sense because the cluster can continue to operate without any disruption while **scc-state** is unavailable. **scc-state** only needs to be available for a few seconds while SCC is in the process of scaling itself up or down.
+Even if **scc-state** crashes while in the middle of scaling up or down, SCC will wait for **scc-state** to become available again (still without disruptions to the existing service) and will resume the scaling operation as soon as the **scc-state** instance becomes available again.
+In the event of a crash, K8s will respawn **scc-state** within a few seconds so a failure of **scc-state** will only delay your scale up/down operation at worst.

-For this reason, it is recommended that you run this instance inside your datacenter/AWS availability zone and do not expose it to the public internet.
+Nevertheless, it is recommended that you run the **scc-state** instance inside your datacenter/AWS availability zone and do not expose it to the public internet.

-The **scc-state** instance does not handle any pub/sub messages and so it should not affect scalability of your cluster (it will scale linearly).
+The **scc-state** instance does not handle any pub/sub messages and so it is not a bottleneck with regards to the scalability of your cluster (SCC scales linearly).

-Note that you can launch the services in any order you like but if your state server crashes, you may get `Socket hung up` errors on other instances (while they keep trying to reconnect).
+Note that you can launch the services in any order you like but if your state server is not available, you may get harmless `Socket hung up` warnings on other instances (while they keep trying to reconnect) until **scc-state** becomes available again.